Photograph by HairyLime

 Many people return to acupuncture again and again because they find it so beneficial and relaxing.

-It must be stressed that all cases are treated individually and there will inevitably be one case amongst thousands that cannot be helped by acupuncture alone.
+It must be stressed that all cases are treated individually and there will inevitably be some that cannot be helped by acupuncture alone.

 Find out if acupuncture would be effective for your condition.Contact me now